Pacific Heights (film): Box office

-The film opened with a gross of $7.1 million from 1,284 theaters, replacing Goodfellas atop the box office.
+The film opened with a gross of $7.1 million from 1,284 theaters, replacing Goodfellas atop the U.S. box office.

 Pacific Heights grossed $29.4 million in the United States and Canada, and $26 million in other territories, for a worldwide total of $55 million.

 Critical response

-On Rotten Tomatoes, 52% of 27 critics gave the film a positive review, with an average rating of 5.2/10.
-The website's critics consensus reads, "Michael Keaton certainly proves himself as an effective villain, but Pacific Heights sticks too closely to well-worn thriller conventions."
-On Metacritic, the film has a weighted average score of 55 out of 100, based on 25 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Janet Maslin of The New York Times characterized the film as "perhaps the first eviction thriller," writing that it "taps into a previously unexplored subject, the source of so much excitement and so many conversational gambits within young urban professional circles.
 It is, of course, real estate."
 Roger Ebert called the film "a horror film for yuppies", and said the script relied on too many horror clichés.
 Owen Gleiberman of Entertainment Weekly agreed, writing, "the actors are stranded with a perfunctory, deadwood script that's all concept and no follow-through."
 Desson Howe of The Washington Post summed up the film this way: "This is a yuppie conceit; this is not interesting to human beings."
+Hal Lipper of the Tampa Bay Times echoed this sentiment, noting that he felt Griffith and Modine's characters are "nearly as reprehensible" as Keaton's, and similarly to Ebert, described it as "yuppie horror" film.

+Ted Mahar of The Oregonian praised the film, comparing to the works of Alfred Hitchcock and noting that it is "better than most of Hitchcock's post-Psycho output."
+Peter Travers of Rolling Stone also felt the film was derivative of the works of Hitchcock, albeit "jolting and hypnotic... thanks to fleet directing from John Schlesinger and a twisty script by Daniel Pyne."

 Chris Hicks of the Deseret News was among the critics who praised the acting, especially of Keaton, and found enjoyment in having Patty getting her revenge on a man who had manipulated the law to wreck her dreams and hurt the man she loved.
-In contrast, the Washington Posts Howe criticized Modine's acting, remarking that as he "... goes from clean cut boyfriend to arrested, frothing debtor in screen minutes, loses his cool so easily and maniacally, you wonder if he'll turn out to be the real psycho."
+In contrast, The Washington Posts Howe criticized Modine's acting, remarking that as he "goes from clean cut boyfriend to arrested, frothing debtor in screen minutes, loses his cool so easily and maniacally, you wonder if he'll turn out to be the real psycho."
+Stephen Hunter of The Baltimore Sun was also critical of Modine's performance, deeming it "bland," but he conceded that the film is a "mordant thriller [that] has a nifty, original premise and an intriguing set of antagonists."
+Variety praised Griffith's performance in the film, as well as the screenwriting, though they noted that the film "loses its grip when it tips over into psycho-chiller territory."

 This film was listed as No. 93 on Bravo's The 100 Scariest Movie Moments.

-Location

-The story location for the film is the Pacific Heights area of San Francisco.
-However, the actual film location for Drake and Patty's house is in Potrero Hill in San Francisco, specifically at the corner of 19th and Texas Street.
-Other portions of the film were shot in Palm Springs, California.